ashmistalin/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. To implement the linear regression using the standard libraries in the python.
+To implement the linear regression using the standard libraries in the python.

-2. Use the .isnull() function to check the empty.

-3. Use the default function.
+Use slicing function() for the X,y values.

-4. Open the head() function.

-5. Use the loop function for a linear equation.
+Using sklearn library import training , testing and linear regression modules.

-6. Predict the value for the y.
+Predict the value for the y.

-7. Print the program.

-8. Plot the graph by using scatters keyword.
+Using matplotlib library plot the graphs.

-9. End the program.
+End the program.

 ## Program:
 ```